Jethmal Parsram Gulrajani

-Early life, education, and career
+Early life and education

 Jethmal Parsram was born in Hyderabad, Sindh, British India (now Pakistan).
-His correct date of birth is unknown.
+The exact date of his birth is unknown.
 According to G.M.
+Syed, he was born in 1885. however, some sources state that his year of birth is 1886.
+Jethmal studied at the Nevalrai Hiranand Academy, Hyderabad and graduated from the Bombay University (now Mumbai University).

+Career

-Syed, he was born in 1885, however, according to Jotwani, his year of birth is 1886.
-He studied at the Nevalrai Hiranand Academy and passed matriculation examination from the Bambay University (now Mumbai University) in 1902.
-He was appointed as a teacher in his alma mater Nevalrai Hiranand Academy in 1902 and Sindh Madersatul Islam High School Karachi in 1910.
-Renowned writer Lalchand Amerdinomal was his colleague at the Sindh Madersatul Islam High School.
-He also served as a Headmaster at New High School Karachi but resigned in 1911.
-In 1916, he joined the Home Rule League of Annie Besant and took active part in this movement.
-From 1916 and onward no literary, social and political gathering in Hyderabad was complete, if Jethmal did not attend it.
-He was an aggressive public speaker too.
-He joined Sindh National College (now Government College University) Hyderabad in 1922 as a professor of Sindhi and served there till 1941.
+In 1902.
+In the same year, he was appointed as a teacher at his alma mater, Nevalrai Hiranand Academy, and later at Sindh Madersatul Islam High School in Karachi in 1910.
+Lalchand Amerdinomal, a renowned writer, was his colleague at Sindh Madersatul Islam High School.
+Jethmal also briefly served as the Headmaster of New High School Karachi but resigned in 1911.
+In 1916, he joined the Home Rule League led by Annie Besant and actively participated in the movement.
+Jethmal's presence became essential at literary, social, and political gatherings in Hyderabad from 1916 onwards.
+He was also known for his powerful public speaking abilities.
+In 1922, he became a professor of Sindhi at Sindh National College (now Government College University) Hyderabad and served there until 1941.

-Contributions as a journalist
+Journalism

 Jethmal Parsram was one of the most celebrated Sindhi literary journalists.
-He and his friend Lalchand Amardinomal founded the Sindhi Sahtya Society (Sindhi Literary Society) in 1914 under the auspices of which they launched the monthly Risalo (Literary magazine).
-After a year or so, the renowned writer Lalchand Amerdinomal became editor of this magazine.
-Jethmal launched daily Hindvasi in 1917.
-As a fearless journalist he wrote an editorial entitled Kalalki Hut, Kusan jo Kopu Vahay (Sindhi: ڪلالڪي ھٽ، ڪسڻ جو ڪوپ وھي) meaning people throne to the tavern to sever their heads in return for a draught.
-This title was a quotation from Shah Abdul Latif Bhitai's poetry.
-The editorial was written against the killing of innocent people who had peacefully protested against the Rowlatt Act (1919).
-The editorial also condemned the Jallianwala Bagh massacre by the British army.
-The then British Government of India treated this editorial as seditious.
-Consequently, Jethmal was arrested and sent to jail.
-During his imprisonment, he wrote his jail diary titled Turung-jo-Tirith (Pilgrimage of Prison).
-This was the first jail diary in Sindhi language which was published soon after his release from the jail.
-The daily Hindvasi was renamed as Bharatvasi during his imprisonment.
-He was released from jail in 1921 and continued as an editor and publisher of this newspaper.
-He also launched a monthly literary magazine Rooh Rihan in 1921.
+Together with his friend Lalchand Amardinomal, he founded the Sindhi Sahtya Society (Sindhi Literary Society) in 1914.
+Under the society's auspices, they launched the monthly Risalo, a literary magazine.
+After some time, Lalchand Amerdinomal assumed the role of editor for this magazine.
+In 1917, Jethmal launched the daily Hindvasi.
+As a fearless journalist, he penned an editorial titled "Kalalki Hut, Kusan jo Kopu Vahay" (Sindhi: ڪلالڪي ھٽ، ڪسڻ جو ڪوپ وھي), which translates to "people throne to the tavern to sever their heads in return for a draught."
+This title was a quote from the poetry of Shah Abdul Latif Bhitai.
+The editorial strongly criticized the killing of innocent individuals who had peacefully protested against the Rowlatt Act (1919) and condemned the Jallianwala Bagh massacre perpetrated by the British army.
+The British Government of India deemed this editorial seditious, leading to Jethmal's arrest and imprisonment.
+The daily Hindvasi underwent a name change to Bharatvasi during his imprisonment.
+Following his release from jail in 1921, Jethmal continued his role as an editor and publisher of this newspaper.
+Additionally, he introduced a monthly literary magazine called Rooh Rihan in 1921.